 - Loosely cover a 12 cup muffin pan with a few pieces of plastic wrap -- they should be quite large.
 Now very gently use your hands to push the plastic wrap into each cup -- don't' worry if they don't lay directly against the surface.

-- Spoon about 2 teaspoons of the Oreo-espresso mixture into each cup.
+- Spoon 1 to 2 teaspoons of the Oreo-espresso mixture into each cup.

 - Soften the coffee ice cream -- either by leaving it out at room temp for about 20 minutes, or in the microwave for about 15 seconds.
 Evenly distribute the coffee ice cream between the 12 muffin cups, about 1 to 2 tablespoons each.
 Use the back of a spoon to smooth it out.